Mixed Breed Dogs

 About the Cheagle

-The Cheagle is a medium mixed breed dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Cheagle is an excellent choice for first-time dog owners.
+The Cheagle is a cross between the Chihuahua and Beagle.
+The Cheagle is a small mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, well-suited to apartment living, the Cheagle is an excellent choice for first-time dog owners.
 Typically standing 9 to 14 inches and weighing 9 to 20 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Cheagle brings a distinct combination of traits that sets it apart.
 The Cheagle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Cheagle loves being close to its people and forms strong bonds with every member of the household.